The Conference

 • Maritime decarbonisation will need a holistic approach with collaboration across the supply chain.
 As the cruise industry charts its pathways to net zero, cruise lines, ports and terminals, local society and supply, together with the local (DMMO) and national authorities will need to work together if we are to achieve our collective climate ambitions.

-• Latest developments, next steps, and what’s on the horizon, connected also with necessary tool to be developed, especially with Regulations, Sustainability Standards and Assessments, as well as capacity building of the engaged stakeholders will be at centre of discussions.
+• Latest developments, next steps, and what’s on the horizon, connected also with necessary tools to be developed, especially with Regulations, Sustainability Standards and Assessments, as well as capacity building of the engaged stakeholders will be at the centre of discussions.

 • What investments are needed to meet our policy objectives, from landside infrastructure such as onshore power supply, to facilitating production and accessibility of new sustainable fuels, the roll out of new technologies, and improved energy efficiencies?